I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 Catchers look like they’re ready to tame a wild animal with their wiry mask and protective padding.
 The first time I ever put on catcher’s equipment, I felt like I was going to fall over, but once that bat started to swing over my head, I was grateful to have it between me and the flying objects.
 The balance and strength that catchers need to squat the way they do for so many hours at a time is further proof of their athleticism.

 Still, there is nothing like buying your first glove.
 You try on dozens before you find the one that you want.
 It’s stiff and reeks of that musty, leathery smell.
 You pound your fist into its deep palm and tighten the knots on the laces.
 When you get home, you oil it, place a ball inside, and wrap them in a rubber band.
 The next day, it’s loose and form fitting and ready to catch flies and grounders.

 Choosing a bat while on deck is another important decision.
 Feeling for the weight and swing of the perfect bat is like trying on shoes.
 No two bats are the same, and there is some unknown connection between the player and the bat they choose to take on the pitcher.
 For some reason, one bat just feels right, and the crack it makes as it connects with the ball, and that split second when you see the two objects collide before the bat launches it forward is the closest any person can get to slowing down time.

 I love statistics.
-I like to know the odds, even though I'm not betting, and baseball is full of them.
+I like to know the odds, even though I'm not a gambler, and baseball is full of them.
 Every movement on the field is carefully recorded from how many times a player bats left versus right to how many strikes a pitcher has thrown in their professional career.
 I love how everything is recorded, cataloged, and referred to during the game as an interesting tidbit as well as an indication of how each play is likely to pan out for each player.